Palestinian evacuees say thousands of people sheltering at Shifa hospital have fled after strikes

 BATTLES AROUND HOSPITALS

+A video at the scene recorded the sound of incoming fire waking people in makeshift shelters in the courtyard, followed by shouts for an ambulance.
+Blood was seen splattered across a yard of the facility while one man writhed on the ground, his leg apparently severed.

-The Israeli army has alleged that Hamas hides in and under hospitals and that it has set up a command center under Shifa — claims the militant group and hospital staff deny.
+The Israeli army alleges that Hamas hides in and under hospitals and that it has set up a command center under Shifa — claims the militant group and hospital staff deny.

+After the explosions, thousands at the hospital fled, a number of evacuees said.
+Tens of thousands of displaced people — as many as 60,000, according to the Health Ministry — have been living at the Shifa complex.
+The scale of the flight was not immediately clear.
+Doctors at Shifa Hospital could not immediately be reached for comment because of phone and internet connectivity disruptions.

 The director of Shifa said Israel demanded the facility be evacuated, but he said there was nowhere for such a large number of patients to go.